This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The prices of petroleum products are regulated by an independent board.
-The nation consumes significant volumes of petroleum products, which is mainly imported.
+The nation consumes significant volumes of petroleum products, which are mainly imported.
 The petroleum products produced in Ghana are mainly exported.

 Opportunities and Context for U.S. companies

-Two offshore oil blocks are reserved for the GNPC, which will likely seek partnerships with independent oil companies to support exploration and production.
+- Two offshore oil blocks are reserved for the GNPC, which will likely seek partnership with independent oil companies to support exploration and production.